PHHargrove/gasnet/docs/memory_kinds.md

 # Supported Configurations

-All current memory kinds implementation work is limited to devices with the CUDA Device API and Unified Virtual Memory (UVA).
+All current memory kinds implementation work is limited to devices with the CUDA Device API and Unified Virtual Addressing (UVA).
+This should include all modern NVIDIA GPUs and CUDA Toolkit versions.

 Support is limited to ibv-conduit on Linux and only when using Mellanox InfiniBand hardware and drivers with support for "GPUDirect RDMA".
 In some